Are the tyres on your road bike looking a bit tired? Maybe you’ve suffered a few too many flats or you’re just looking to try something new?

 The best road bike tyres

-Best all-round tyre: Continental Grand Prix 4 Season
+Best all-round performance tyre: Continental Grand Prix 4000 S II

-Making a puncture-resistant road tyre means finding a balance between building a something that's tough enough to handle broken tarmac and road debris but that doesn't makes you feel as though you're constantly riding into a headwind.
+Making an all-purpose performance road tyre means finding a balance between building something that's tough enough to handle real-world conditions but that doesn't makes you feel as though you're constantly riding into a headwind.

 Best racing clincher tyre: Michelin Power Competition